ECTS

 Professional integration

-Generally, all students find a thesis or an industrial contract before finishing their Master's degree or in the months following the end of the Master's degree.
+Generally speaking, all students find a thesis or industrial contract before finishing their Master's degree, or within a few months of completing it.

-- Characterization of materials using large instrument facilities: synchrotron radiation and neutron scattering
+- Materials characterization using large-instrument facilities: synchrotron radiation and neutron scattering

 - Projects requiring knowledge of material properties such as physical measurements, structure and spectroscopy